ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - 360 degree radial in all directions.
   The FAA VOR test facility (VOT) transmits a test signal, 360 degree radial, in all directions which provides users a convenient means to determine the operational status and accuracy of a VOR receiver while on the ground where a VOT is located.

+- <span style="color:green"> If Receiver Autonomous Integrity Monitoring (RAIM) capability is lost in-flight, </span>
+- The pilot has no assurance of the accuracy of the GPS position.
+  Receiver Autonomous Integrity Monitoring (RAIM) is the capability of a GPS receiver to perform integrity monitoring on itself by ensuring available satellite signals meet the integrity requirements for a given phase of flight.
+  Without RAIM, the pilot has no assurance of the GPS position integrity.

 ### Basic Maths